mac10046/scrap-leads-data-extracter/Readme.md

 ## 📬 Feedback & Contact

-For customizations or full website development for financial firms:
+For customizations or development for custom usage - like scrap google map for related connect you want, get there webistes and extract:
 🌍 https://softlancersolutions.com

 ---

 ### ⭐ Pro Tip

-If you like this theme, **star the repository** on GitHub so it reaches more awesome devs like you 🌟
+If you like this code / web scrapper, **star the repository** on GitHub so it reaches more awesome devs like you 🌟

-Let’s make the finance world look fabulous!